Creating a trust can help you pass down property and belongings to your heirs.

 A trust provides a safe way to allocate your belongings and property and protect them for future use by your loved ones.
 If you’re thinking about getting a trust consider these reasons:

 When you establish the trust, you set the terms, and they are enforced just like a contract.
 For example, you can draft a trust document that allows your children to access the money in the trust when they turn 30.
-You can stipulate most reasonable conditions that you want; it's common to lock down assets in a trust fund for a child's educational expenses or a mortgage.
+You can stipulate most reasonable conditions that you want; it's common to lock down assets, including a life insurance policy, in a trust fund for a child's educational expenses or a mortgage.